 Copyleaks built its reputation in enterprise plagiarism detection and extended into AI writing detection in 2023.
-The classifier is unusual in two ways: it claims strong cross-language coverage (30+ languages including Spanish, French, German, Mandarin, and Arabic), and it is the tool of choice for most enterprise content workflows where AI-assisted drafts pass through a compliance step before publication.
+Two unusual things: strong cross-language coverage (30+ languages), and the tool of choice for most enterprise content workflows.

 How Copyleaks scores AI content